harikrishnan-kp/LoRaWANRPi/README.md

 # LoRaWAN Raspberry Pi

-A Python wrapper for utilizing the LMIC library to transmit data from a Raspberry Pi 4 using the RFM95 module.
+A Python library for LoRaWAN communication on Raspberry Pi devices using an [RFM95](http://www.hoperf.com/upload/rf/RFM95_96_97_98W.pdf) transceiver and the LMIC stack.
+Based on and adapted from [lmic-rpi-fox](https://github.com/fox-iot/lmic-rpi-fox).

-This code is adapted and modified from [lmic-rpi-fox](https://github.com/fox-iot/lmic-rpi-fox).
-This library provides an interface between hardware and software, consisting of a LoRa chip [RFM95](http://www.hoperf.com/upload/rf/RFM95_96_97_98W.pdf) modified to operate at a frequency of 865 MHz and two indicator LEDs, one for indicating power on and the other for indicating data sending activity.
+Supports OTAA and ABP activation methods and provides a simple Python API for sending uplinks and receiving downlinks.

 ## Setup